BbChip0103/KaggleBiatch/README.md

 I just used 5 kfolds by person ids for all classes, except silence.
 6 silence files were also divided into 5 folds (in one fold there were both type of noise - pink and other.)

 # Solution overview
 I trained L1 models on 31 class on spectrograms.
 I didn't do any preprocessing.
+For augmentations I used: random volume, random noise - normalized by power energy, random shift and random speed.

 I didn't play much with L2 models.
 I tried xgboost stacking and neural net stacking.
 After teaming up I didn't spend a lof of time with that - my teammates were doing that better :)